Unique Pathways & Off-campus Education

 Considerations

-- Students must have space in their full year timetable to accommodate the program delivery, location, and dates indicated below.
+- Students must have space in their full year timetable to accommodate the program delivery, location, and dates.

 - Students are responsible for their own transportation to and from the program location.
 Support may be available – reach out to your Off-campus Coordinator or guidance counsellor or email